Updated: Mar 2

 I often see runner saying they been out for an EASY long run yet they've run it at race pace or faster.

 I will, however, check it from time to time, personal there are more factors that can affect your heart rate on a daily basis.
 I check my rest HR in the mornings as that will indicate whether I'm overtraining or not.

 So, running paces:

 Easy Pace: my biggest frustration, trying to get athletes to SLOW it down.
-Social media puts a lot of pressure on us to be running fast, people worried what others will think on Strava if they upload a run which is 9:45/mi rather than their normal 8:30/mi run.
+Social media puts a lot of pressure on us to be running fast, people worry what others will think on Strava if they upload a run which is 9:45/mi rather than their normal 8:30/mi run.